 7) What do they think and feel?

-How to use the Empathy Map
+According to Dave Gray of XPLANE, we must use the Empathy Map this way:

 1. Start with the GOAL section, by defining WHO will be the subject of the Empathy Map and a goal: something they need to DO.